Machine Learning Model Selection Guide

 n_estimators Number of trees

-learning_rate Step size per tree — lower = more trees needed, often better generalisation
+learning_rate Step size per tree — lower means you need more trees, but the model often generalizes better

 max_depth Tree depth (3–6 is typical, shallower than Random Forest)

-subsample Fraction of rows per tree (0.8 = 80%) — reduces overfitting
+subsample Share of rows used per tree (0.8 = 80%) — lowers overfitting

-Lower learning_rate + more n_estimators almost always improves results.
+A lower learning_rate plus more n_estimators almost always improves the result.
 A common starting point: learning_rate=0.05, n_estimators=500.

-K-Nearest Neighbours classifies a point by the majority label of its k nearest neighbours.
+K-Nearest Neighbors classifies a point by the most common label among its k nearest neighbors.

-Use when: - The dataset is small (< 10,000 rows). - The decision boundary is genuinely based on local similarity. - You want a non-parametric model with no training phase.
+Use when: - The dataset is small (under 10,000 rows). - The decision really does depend on local similarity. - You want a model with no training step.

-Avoid when: - The dataset is large — prediction time scales with training set size. - You have many features — distance becomes meaningless in high dimensions (curse of dimensionality). - Features have very different scales — always scale before using KNN.
+Avoid when: - The dataset is large — prediction time grows with the size of the training set. - You have many features — distance loses meaning in high dimensions (the curse of dimensionality). - Features are on very different scales — always scale before using KNN.

 from sklearn.neighbors import KNeighborsClassifier